SaltwaterC/http-request/README.md

 ## System Requirements

  * [node.js](http://nodejs.org/) v0.6.11+ for general usage.
 Previous versions are broken.
 Invalid domain names hang the event loop [#2688](https://github.com/joyent/node/pull/2688).
  * [node.js](http://nodejs.org/) v0.6.18+ with zlib bindings for using the transparent gzip / deflate decompression.
 Previous versions are broken.
-They don't have proper error reporting [#3230](https://github.com/joyent/node/issues/3230). node.js v0.6.11 - v0.6.17 may be used, but options.nocompress is forced as true.
+They don't have proper error reporting [#3230](https://github.com/joyent/node/issues/3230). node.js v0.6.11 - v0.6.17 may be used, but options.noCompress is forced as true.

 This library is not recommended under node.js v0.6.17 due to [this issue](https://groups.google.com/forum/#!topic/nodejs/6euYfwMmx1Y).